6 Best Flexible Solar Panels to Buy in 2023

 Size and Weight

-While the Renogy 100 Watt is the longest flexible panel in our review, it is also the thinnest.
+While it is the longest flexible panel in our review, it is also the thinnest.
 Knowing it is just about 0.08 inches thick, its high level of flexibility is not so surprising.

-The Renogy 100 Watt is not the lightest solar panel in our review.
-But it weighs just 4 pounds, and that should not be hard to carry around.
+These bendable panels are not the lightest solar panels in our review.
+But it weighs just 4 pounds, which should not be hard to carry.
 Also, its weight is just about 25% of what traditional panels of equal size would weigh.